-Heckman Pass is a high mountain pass at an elevation of 1.524m (5.000ft) above the sea level located in the Rainbow Range of west-central British Columbia, in Canada.
-The pass is traversed by Highway 20.
-It’s one of the most scenic drives in the country, with grades of up to 18%, no guard rails, and sheer drop-offs of many hundreds of feet.
-Don’t stuff your belly too much.
-Eventually, you might feel vomiting temptations while climbing circuitous roads at higher altitudes.
+Heckman Pass is a high mountain pass at an elevation of 1.524m (5.000ft) above the sea level located in west-central British Columbia, in Canada.
+The pass is traversed by the challenging Highway 20.
+It’s one of the most scenic drives in the country, with grades of up to 18%, no guardrails, and sheer drop-offs of many hundreds of feet.

 When was Heckman Pass Road built?

-Avalanches, heavy snowfalls and landslides can occur anytime and can sometimes block some sections of the road.
-The road was built in 1953.
+Set high in the Rainbow Range, the road was completed in 1953.
 With only two bulldozers starting from opposite ends, supplies bought on credit, and a labour force that only had the promise of being paid, they clawed their own way up and out of the valley.
 The work took one year and two weeks to complete.
-It connected Bella Coola to Anahim Lake with 76 km (48m) of new road way, had three switch backs, and climbed 1,818 metres (6,000 ft) in 21 km (13m) from the bottom of the "Hill" to Heckman pass.
-The most impressive part is the first 6.4 km, where the road climbs 1,219 metres (4,000 ft) with grades of up to 18 percent.
 Today the road is officially known as Highway 20, but is still referred to locally as the "Freedom Road" to commemorate the earlier years of isolation.
-It is such a white-knuckle gravel road that on occasion tourists who have ventured down it have refused to return on it.

 Pic: Qwesy [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons